bahrus/xtal-props/README.md

 ## Scaffold a UI from property configurations

-The .net native windows (?) component called ["PropertyGrid"](https://www.c-sharpcorner.com/uploadfile/witnes/using-propertygrid-in-net/) allows developers to create POCO's (plain old C# objects) that represent the business functionality, then pass instances of that class to the PropertyGrid component via the selectedObject property.
+The .net native windows (?) component ["PropertyGrid"](https://www.c-sharpcorner.com/uploadfile/witnes/using-propertygrid-in-net/) allows developers to create POCO's (plain old C# objects) that represent the business functionality, then pass instances of that class to the PropertyGrid component via the selectedObject property.

 This allows Microsoft and others to quickly build native apps, like admin screens, where the target audience is technical folks who are comfortable editing data using what is basically a glorified object editor.
 This allows for rapid development of powerful OS enhancements.

-In fact, Microsoft also uses the same component for debugging purposes.
+In fact, Microsoft also uses the same component for debugging purposes within Visual Studio.

 This component is designed to harness some of the same use cases as the PropertyGrid.

-The way developers can customize how the PropertyGrid treats properties is via .net attributes, which are quite similar (but less dynamic, more declarative) to the decorator proposal.
+The way .net developers can customize how the PropertyGrid treats properties is via .net attributes, which are quite similar (but less dynamic, more declarative) to the decorator proposal.

 Examples of customizations are: